peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Array of points lying on
-the path and evenly spaced across the length of the path, starting and ending with the path's endpoints.
+the path and evenly spaced across the length of the path, starting and ending with the path's endPoints.
 Returns an empty array if <i>numPoints</i> is less than 1.
 Returns an array consisting of the start point if <i>numPoints</i>
 is 1.
 (Type: Array.&lt;Array.&lt;Number>>)